 It’s hard to be fifteen.

 At fifteen the world is opening up around them as they discover new ideas, perspectives, and beliefs.
-It can be scary and confusing and anxiety producing, because my gosh, there are hard things to learn.
+It can be scary, confusing, and anxiety-inducing, because my gosh, there are hard things to learn.

 Making smart choices becomes harder and harder to do.
 And sometimes this can lead them to be erratic, impulsive, and reckless, resulting in messy mistakes, harsh consequences, and tough lessons learned.